lab1092/blender-manual_ja/manual/physics/particles/visualization.rst

 Object
 ======

-In the Object visualization mode the specified object (:guilabel:`Dupli Object:` field) is duplicated in place of each particle.
+In the Object visualization mode the specified object (*Dupli Object:* field) is duplicated in place of each particle.
 The duplicated object has to be at the center of the coordinate system, or it will get an offset to the particle.